motss/compound-timepicker/README.md

 `compound-timepicker` is a timepicker.
 It is used to select a single time (hours: minutes) on both mobile and desktop web applications.
 The selected time is indicated by the filled circle at the end of each clock hand.

+### Update (v0.4.0)
+- Added support for IE11 and Edge.
+-- Fixed layout issue on IE11 and Edge.
+-- Added my own version of `classList` polyfill for SVG on IE11 and Edge.
+-- Minor fix on validation of inputs via properties which caused testing to fail.

 Example:

     <compound-timepicker></compound-timepicker>